 We want to solve the problem that the elderly or heart patients will not miss the golden time for rescue in case of sudden death or emergency event at home.
-Therefore, this work proposes an intelligent vital sign monitoring robot based on Robotic Operating System (ROS).
-The heart rate is measured and monitored through the millimeter wave module.
-At the same time, the infrared thermal imager and the cloud database are combined with image recognition to detect the temperature of a person's head, and the measured head temperature and heart rate data are regularly uploaded in combination with blockchain technology to establish a complete vital signs database.
-When the robot detects an unexpected situation, it uses IFTTT service to send a Line message notification to notify the family or the rescue unit as soon as possible to avoid more unfortunate accidents.
+Therefore, this work proposes an intelligent vital sign monitoring robot system.
+Considering data protection and privacy issues, the heart rate of the elderly or heart patient can be measured and monitored through the millimetre wave radar on an autonomous mobile robot (AMR).
+Additionally, by object detection technology, the infrared thermal imager is integrated to detect the temperature of a person's head.
+The measured head temperature, thermal image and heart rate data can be uploaded to cloud database with blockchain technology to prevent data tampering.
+We develop an interrupt method for multi-target navigation of AMR to interrupt the patrol when a custom trigger situation happened and to run the interrupt process for vital signs measurement.
+While the interrupt process is completed, the robot will patrol again.
+When the system detects an abnormal situation, family members or caregivers can be notified through IFTTT service and Line notification messages.
+The system can help us to monitor the situations of elderly and provide response in time when a sudden emergency event or health crisis happened.